Bharatiya Janata Party – Karnataka: Electoral history

 BJP fielded 223 candidates in the 1994 Karnataka Legislative Assembly election.
 Ahead of the election the party state unit published a 41-page manifesto, seeking to portray a pragmatic and populist approach of the party with a focus on socio-economic issues rather than communalist discourse.
 After the 1994 Karnataka Legislative Assembly election, BJP held the role as Leader of Opposition in the assembly for a brief period.
 The electoral result had an important symbolic meaning for the BJP, who had begun to see Karnataka as its 'gateway' into south India.

 By the late 1990s, Karnataka was the sole state in southern India where BJP wasn't a marginal political phenomenon.
 During this period, the anti-reservation stance of BJP in response to the Mandal Commission had attracted support among higher castes in Karnataka, rather than Hindutva nationalism per se.
+In 1994, the BJP was a key player in the Hubli Idgah Maidan dispute.
 The 1999 split in the Janata Dal offered the BJP the possibility to do inroads among Lingayat voters.
 However, as of the late 1990s the BJP Karnataka state organization remained weak, with the strength of the party concentrated in urban pockets and a few rural pockets (Coorg and the two coastal districts).
 In the 1998 Lok Sabha parliamentary election, BJP increased its number of seats in Karnataka from six to 13.
 BJP had contested the election in coalition with Lok Shakti, through which BJP had contested 18 seats and Lok Shakti 10 seats.
 With Lok Shakti's Hegde campaigning for the BJP, the party was somewhat able to portray a more moderate image and tone down its Hindutva profile.

 Just before the 1999 Karnataka Legislative Assembly election, the BJP national leadership forced its Karnataka branch into an alliance with the then governing Janata Dal (United).
 Thus the party could not benefit from the anti-incumbency wave against the Janata Dal cabinet.
 The tie-up with the Janata Dal (United) was unpopular among BJP workers in the state.
 Following the 1999 Karnataka Legislative Assembly election the party obtained the Leader of Opposition role again.